Isaiah predicts the fall of the Babylonian Empire.

 VERSE 3.
 Your nakedness will be uncovered.
 Yes, your shame will be seen.
 I will take vengeance, and will spare no one.”

 the LORD of Hosts.
-Jesus Christ is the LORD of Heaven’s Armies.
+The Lord Jesus Christ is the LORD of Heaven’s Armies.

 VERSE 5.
 “Sit in silence, and go into darkness, daughter of the Kasdim.
 For you shall no longer be called the mistress of kingdoms.